TheG-Meister/unsighted-practice/README.md

 # UNSIGHTED Practice Mod
 Unsighted Practice is a mod for 2021 indie metroidvania UNSIGHTED that provides cheats and tools to help speedrunners, glitch hunters and even casual players practice parts of the game.
 Features currently include:
 * A bountiful settings menu with key rebinding and toggles for all features, courtesy of [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager)
-* A variety of cheats
+* Some simple cheats
     * Prevent cog depletion
     * Stop fishing spots being used up
     * Enable the in-built debug menu for even more cheats
-* A primitive save state system
+* A reliable save state system
-    * Save states record all data saved to the system, as well as some level data, but not player location
+    * Save states record everything from the player's equipment, health and location to world data, npc hearts and dead enemy locations
-    * All states are saved as a file on your computer, so they persist between game sessions and can be shared with other players
+    * All states are saved as a file on your computer so they persist between game sessions and can be shared with other players
+    * Loading a state will put the player back at the entrance to the room they saved in with only a minority of gameplay features not preserved
     * Named states can be saved and loaded via a menu
     * Quicksaves can be saved and loaded using hotkeys
 * Hotkeys for resetting combo, reloading the current room and teleporting to the last terminal
+* Some basic tools for save game manipulation

 ## Installation

-This setup guide is for v0.2.0.
+This setup guide is for v0.3.0.

 __Note__ - if you are using the Xbox Gamepass version this tutorial may not work for you.
-Contact The G-Meister via the contact methods at the bottom of the page as there may be a way to get it to work.
+Contact the g-meister via the contact methods at the bottom of the page as there may be a way to get it to work.

 ### BepInEx